calproductspace/website/README.md

 Welcome to the repository for the PS@B website.
 Here you will find the bootstrap files used to create the pages you see on our website.

 ## Usage
 To simply view the website, please navigate to the URL.
-If you'd like to make edits to the source code, please clone this repository to your machine.
+If you'd like to make edits to the source code, please make a pull request and clone this repository to your machine.

 ## Credit